az-digital/az_quickstart/modules/custom/az_migration/README.md

 To get started with a Quickstart 2 migration using the scaffolding repo as a project template, follow the steps in that repository's [README](https://github.com/az-digital/az-quickstart-scaffolding#readme) until you get to the "Migration setup in Lando" section and then follow these steps:

-_Note: If your source site has workbench moderation enabled and it is using it to create a workflow with any content type that has paragraphs(azqs_news, azqs_flexible_page), you should use this command to allow archived paragraph revisions to be migrated.
+_Note: If your source site has workbench moderation enabled and it is using it to create a workflow with any content type that has paragraphs (azqs_news, azqs_flexible_page), you should use this command to allow archived paragraph revisions to be migrated.
 See https://github.com/az-digital/az_quickstart/issues/1763_

 ```
-drush cset az_migration.settings az_source_content_moderated true
+drush cset az_migration.settings az_migrate_allow_archived_paragraphs true
 ```

 1. Download an archive (dump) of your source site's database.